• General Orientation & Registration information

 • Laptop Requirements

 All students entering first-year law studies at UCT are required to have a laptop for use during class as well as for personal study and access to online materials throughout the degree.
-The specifications for these laptops have been set so that they enable you to manage the demands of digital literacy expected in the senior years of the LLB degree.
+For this reason, first-time entering students will be supplied a laptop at a cost that must be requested and collected during First Year Reception.
+Full details are available on the ICTS site.
+The specifications for these laptops have been set so that you're able to manage the demands of digital literacy expected in the senior years of the LLB degree.
 The basic requirements to operate on the UCT network are:

 • Intel Core i3 (or i5 if budget allows)